Command Line (CLI)

 certify acmeaccount list

-: list registered acme account details (JSON output)certify acmeaccount add <ACME CA ID> <your contact email> <optional EAB key id> <optional EAB Key>
+certify acmeaccount add <ACME CA ID> <your contact email> <optional EAB key id> <optional EAB Key>

 : add a new ACME account

-You can use the acmeacccount add
+You can use the acmeaccount add

 command to add/create a new ACME account registration.
 Using this command implies your agreement with the chosen ACME CAs current terms and conditions :